Back to top

 As a result, even though the model works in other states, it’s still not a mainstream option in Indiana.

-In Summary
+research Summary

-In Summary
+research Summary

 Instead of designing to convince more people to go solar, we decided to focus on bridging the gap between people and community solar.
 If we could make it easy to understand, trust, and join a community solar program, it could also spark more public interest, which could eventually help bring community solar into focus in Indiana.